 A stock company is a corporation with stockholders that participate in the gains and losses of the corporation.
 Like other stockholders, they have the right to vote and to elect the board of directors.
 The stock company’s charter specifies what types of insurance that it will sell.

-Mutual insurers are corporation owned by the policyowners, who elects the board of directors.
+Mutual insurers are corporations owned by the policyowners, who elect the board of directors.
 The board of directors appoints the executives who run the mutual company.
+Mutual insurance companies cannot raise money by issuing stock, but they can raise some capital by selling surplus notes, which are unsecured debt, subordinate to both other debt and to obligations to policyholders, that adds to the insurer's surplus, and interest payments are tax-deductible.

 Policyowners may either receive a dividend or get an advance reduction in premiums.
 Life insurers will generally pay a dividend only if the mortality experience has been better than anticipated, in which case, the dividends are a return of premium and are not taxable.

-Advance premium mutuals are like an assessment mutual in that the company is owned by the policyowners, but the advance premium mutual cannot charge assessments if losses were greater than expected, but pays for excessive losses out of its surplus, which is the difference between its assets and its liabilities.
-To cover losses, the advance premium mutual charges a greater premium than is necessary to cover its losses—hence, its name—and returns excess to the policyowner at the end of the period as a dividend.
+Advance premium mutuals are like an assessment mutual in that the company is owned by the policyowners, but the advance premium mutual cannot charge assessments if losses exceed expectation, but pays for excessive losses out of its surplus, the difference between its assets and its liabilities.
+To cover losses, the advance premium mutual charges a greater premium than is necessary to cover its losses — hence, its name — and returns excess to the policyowner at the end of the period as a dividend.
 Many life insurers are organized as advance premium mutuals.

-The factory mutual is a commercial property insurer that insures only those sites that meet its rigid safety and construction qualifications—what risk managers call a highly protected risk (HPR).
+The factory mutual is a commercial property insurer that insures only those sites that meet its rigid safety and construction qualifications — what risk managers call a highly protected risk (HPR).
 The factory mutual, so called because it insures mostly factories and other industrial sites, inspects all sites regularly, and offers loss control services to reduce risk.
 The loss control information has been garnered from over a century of investigating losses on the properties of the insured.
 The factory mutual even sends teams to investigate losses on noninsured sites to learn more about how losses take place.
-By selecting those insureds that meet its qualifications, and follows its advice, it can generally offer lower rates than would otherwise be possible.
+By selecting those insureds who meet its qualifications, and follow its advice, it may offer lower rates than would otherwise be possible.

-A reciprocal exchange is a private unincorporated mutual insurer that consists of members who insure each other.
-Each member insures every other member—hence, the name.
+A reciprocal exchange (a.k.a. interinsurance exchange) is a private unincorporated mutual insurer that consists of members who insure each other.
+Each member insures every other member — hence, the name.
 A reciprocal exchange, constituting only a small part of the insurance market, mostly provides property insurance, particularly auto insurance.
+Some risk retention groups operate as reciprocal exchanges.

-The exchange is managed by an attorney-in-fact, which is usually a corporation, which manages the insurance operation, including marketing, paying losses, handling reinsurance, and collecting premiums.
-However, the members of the reciprocal exchange are the insurer—not the attorney-in-fact.
+The exchange is managed by an attorney-in-fact, which is usually a corporation that manages the insurance operation, including marketing, paying losses, handling reinsurance, and collecting premiums.
+However, the members of the reciprocal exchange are the insurer — not the attorney-in-fact.
 The attorney-in-fact has no liability for losses; it is simply hired to manage the insurance operation.

-A pure reciprocal exchange maintained separate accounts for each member, crediting each account with the members’ premiums and earnings, and debiting the account for losses and expenses.
-When a member canceled the insurance, he would receive what was in the account.
+A pure reciprocal exchange maintains separate accounts for each member, crediting each account with the member's premiums and earnings, and debiting the account for losses and expenses.
+When a member cancels the insurance, he would receive the account value.

 A modified reciprocal exchange does not maintain separate member accounts, but is run more as an advance premium mutual, which is managed by an attorney-in-fact.